-Eligible full-time Faculty members may purchase additional group life insurance in the amount of 1, 2, 3, 4, or 5 times base annual salary, up to a total amount of \$700,000.
-However, coverage over \$300,000 requires evidence of insurability.
-Faculty who enroll at the time of employment need not submit proof of good health up to the guaranteed issue amount, and may increase coverage during open enrollments in increments of one additional times salary without demonstrating evidence of insurability.
-Those who apply for coverage in increments of more than one times salary, or for any amount over \$300,00, must provide proof of good health.
+Eligible full-time Faculty members may purchase additional group life insurance in the amount of 1, 2, 3, 4, or 5 times base annual salary at the time of hire, up to a total amount of \$700,000.
+However, coverage over \$350,000 requires evidence of insurability.
+Faculty who enroll at the time of employment need not submit proof of good health up to the guaranteed issue amount, and may increase coverage during open enrollments in increments of one additional times salary by demonstrating evidence of insurability.
 Those who do not elect Supplemental Life Insurance at the time of employment may apply for coverage during annual open enrollment periods; however evidence of insurability is required, regardless of the amount of coverage.
 Supplemental Life Insurance coverage is reduced by 35% at age 70.

-Faculty members who leave Trinity (except when the separation from service is attributable to retirement) may continue their coverage at comparable group rates up to age 65.
+Faculty members who leave Trinity (except when the separation from service is attributable to retirement) may continue their coverage under the insurance carrier's portability provisions.
 However application to the insurance company must be made within 30 days of the expiration of coverage through Trinity.
 Evidence of insurability is not required.
 Application forms, which must be submitted to the insurance carrier, may be obtained from the Human Resources Department.

 Life Insurance benefits are available for spouses, same-sex domestic partners (as defined by policy), and/or dependent children.
-Coverage for spouses and domestic partners is available up to \$30,000 without the need to demonstrate evidence of insurability.1 Coverage up to \$70,000 is available, however, evidence of insurability is required for amounts in excess of \$30,000 or any amount of coverage if the spouse or domestic partner does not enroll within 30 days of the faculty member's date of hire.
+Coverage for spouses and domestic partners is available at the time of hire up to \$30,000 without the need to demonstrate evidence of insurability.
+Coverage up to \$70,000 is available, however, evidence of insurability is required for amounts in excess of \$30,000 or any amount of coverage if the spouse or domestic partner does not enroll within 30 days of the faculty member's date of hire.
 Coverage for dependent children from age 16 days through age 18 is available in the amount of \$5,000 per child.
 Coverage extends through age 25 for full-time students.